term7/RaspberryPi-USB-Privacy-Gadget/README.md

   <img src="/png/Pi-hole_Login.png" title="Pi-hole Login">
 </p>

 To log in, enter the password that was generated at the final step of the *Pi-hole* installation process, unless you already changed your password earlier.
-If you did, use the password you have set up.

 Then, navigate to *Settings* and click on *DNS*.